 Individuals who suffer from any type of physical or psychological disorder have barriers that they must overcome.
 A lot of people tend to keep their struggles to themselves.
 When this happens, they try to deal with adverse symptoms without any assistance.
 In many cases, this can lead to depression, suicidal thoughts, and other negative outcomes.
 Rather than taking unnecessary risks, a service animal can help ensure that those suffering from Bipolar Disorder always have someone to count on.

-How To Get A Service Dog For Bipolar Disorder
+Service Dogs For Bipolar Disorder

 To apply for a service dog, individuals will need to obtain a letter of recommendation from a doctor outlining details of his or her condition.
 Once a letter from a trained physician has been acquired, they will need to apply through a credible service dog program.